telecombcn-dl/2018-dlai-team8/docs/polgrad.md

 Defining J(θ):

 The main idea behind reinforcement learning is the idea of the reward hypothesis.
-It says that all goals can be descibed by the maximization of the expected cumulative reward:
+It says that all goals can be described by the maximization of the expected cumulative reward:

 - We can define the policy score as the expected reward of following π for every possible state:

 ![Octocat](assets/images/score_function.png)

 We know that policy parameters change how actions are chosen, and as a consequence, what rewards we get and which states we will see and how often.
-On the other hand, the impact of the policy in the state distribution is not that obvious, moreover the environment is unknown
+On the other hand, the impact of the policy in the state distribution is not that obvious, moreover, the environment is unknown

 The solution will be to use the Policy Gradient Theorem.
 This provides an analytic expression for the gradient ∇ of J(θ) (performance) with respect to policy θ that does not involve the differentiation of the state distribution.